yaojieliu/dataset-watchdog/README.md

    2. After modifying the code, run onOpen()
    3. Go back to the Spreadsheet, you will see the reply button appears

-## Step 5: Test the system
+## Step 5: Download spreadsheet and update .htpasswd
-Now everything should be all set now, but before put everything onlne, it's better to test with a couple of dummy applications:
-   1. Fill three applicant
-   2. After modifying the code, run onOpen()
-   3. Go back to the Spreadsheet, you will see the reply button appears
+   1. Download the spreadsheet as .csv file
+   2. generate and upload the .htpasswd via 'bash ./process.sh'

 ## Step 6: Test the system
 Now everything should be all set now, but before put everything onlne, it's better to test with a couple of dummy applications: